sewardlee337/sewardlee337.github.io/_posts/2020-06-01-intro-to-propensity-score-matching.md

     'Post': [4,2,4,3,1,3,2,1,4,3,1,2,2,4,3,2,2,4,2,3,3,3,1,4,3,2,2,2,3,3]
 })
 ```
-This observational dataset comes from a paper relating to education research reading,[^1] where:
+This observational dataset comes from a paper relating to education research reading, where:

 | Variables   	| Descriptions                                                                   	|
 |-------------	|--------------------------------------------------------------------------------	|